BonzaiThePenguin/WikiSort/Chapter 3. In-Place.md

         calculate the new A and B ranges:
         B = MakeRange(mid, B.start + B.length)
         A = MakeRange(BinaryLast(array, A.start + amount, A), B.start)

-**Update:** Upon closer inspection, this aspect of the algorithm is almost certainly sub-optimal.
-The paper addresses various methods to deal with failing to find enough unique values.
-Anyone want to give it a shot?

 * * *